Basim (singer): Personal life

 Basim is the son of Abdel Moujahid and his wife Zohra.
 His father, Abdel, suffered from cancer.
 Basim's rendition on the album Alt det jeg ville have sagt entitled Himlen Har Alt For Mange Engle ("Heaven Has Too Many angels") was dedicated to his father who died in 2012.

 Basim's older brother Nabil Moujahid took part in the 2010 edition (third season) of the Danish X Factor as part of the group formation In-Joy.
 The four-member formation also including Essi, Jannick and Kevin was one of the nine finalists during the show.
 However In-Joy was eliminated at the end of the second week of the live shows of the competition finishing eighth overall.

-Influences

-Basim is mostly compared to Bruno Mars due to the similar voices the two have.